jmcinern/Oireachtas_Collect_Analyse/README.md

 - Oral PQs overlap with Dáil debates
 - Can filter written using URL/API to only select written PQs to avoid Dáil debate duplication.

+## Timeline

+**Data availibility**

+Dáil

+- 1919 to Present

+Seanad
+- 1929 to Present

+Committee
+- 1924 to present

+PQs
+- Jan 2025? to present